You might be thinking – “But aren’t more breaks counter-intuitive to being productive?

 And speaking of dopamine –

-5. Break Tasks Down for More Dopamine
+5. Break Tasks Down to Release More Dopamine

 One of the best ways to increase dopamine naturally is to chunk your tasks down.